Check out some basic facts about Hawke's Bay, our environment and economy.

 Hawke’s Bay’s environment has been highly modified through generations of forestry, farming and development.
 We want to protect and enhance what remains.
 Fortunately there is a public eagerness to restore native bush, improve water quality, and produce crops in keeping with our climate and soil.

-People can get involved by joining in with organisations that are doing enhancement work.
-Or take part in a planting day during autumn – spring.
-Or do what you can to reduce, reuse, recycle around your home.
+People can get involved by joining in with organisations that are doing habitat protection and enhancement work.
+Locals can help out with a planting day during winter.
+Or do what they can to reduce, reuse, recycle around their homes.

 Hawke’s Bay has a low amount of industry but several significant national and international companies are based here.

-The Port of Napier is a major export and transport hub on the east coast.
-The Port is owned by Hawke’s Bay Regional Council through its investment company.
+Napier Port is a major export and transport hub on the East Coast and is owned by Hawke’s Bay Regional Council through its investment company, HBRIC.
+Council is currently considering how best to fund the Port's growth.

 Disclaimers and Copyright